hydraulic-software/conveyor/guidebook/docs/tutorial/3-compile.md

     You'll need to reinvoke your build system any time you change the app's code.
 At this time Conveyor won't do it for you.

 === "JVM"
-    * [ ] Run `./gradlew jar` to download the Gradle build tool and compile the app to a portable JAR.
+    * [ ] If packaging a template project, run `./gradlew jar` to download the Gradle build tool and compile the app to a portable JAR.
+Otherwise, invoke your build system of choice.

 === "Electron"